KevBelisle/lotr-lcg-assets/README.md

 - the actual icon should be centered and approximately 0.9 in x 0.9 in
 - all `<path>` components should have the `fill="currentColor"` property (this allows easily setting the color in CSS)

+Before sending a PR, please run the following commands to normalize all SVGs:

+- `npm install`
+- `npm run normalize-svgs`

 ### Vafthrudnir-Ext

 This is an extended version of the Vafthrundir font, which includes accented characters as well as the german ß glyph.